inpho/inphobox/README.md

 Creating a basic InPhObox displaying the name should take fewer than 5 hours, even with no web development experience.
 We are largely looking at your ability for self-instruction, ability to search for examples, and creativity.
-Additional tasks for extending the InPhOboxes are listed at the end and are *highly* encouraged.
+We are interested in what you can do with 5 hours, so additional tasks for extending the InPhOboxes are listed at the end and are *highly* encouraged.

 The Task
 -----------